quire-io/guide/_docs/overview-02-organization-project-task.md

 {% include figure image_path="/assets/images/organization-project-task/project.png" alt="Quire sidebar project name" caption="Sidebar: Projects in the sidebar are grouped by Organization." %}

-{% include figure image_path="/assets/images/organization-project-task/mainpanel.png" alt="Quire workspace project name main panel" caption="Main panel" %}
+{% include figure image_path="/assets/images/organization-project-task/mainpanel.png" alt="Quire workspace project name main panel" caption="Project name shown in the main panel" %}

 **Note:** You can add members to the project level, meaning they will only have access to the projects you have granted them permission.
+Learn more on [project permission role](/guide/project-permission/).
 {: .notice--warning}

 ## Tasks
 A task is the basic unit of action in Quire.
 It can be broken down into subtasks, sub-subtasks, and so on.